xenit-eu/helm-alfresco/README.md

 * Description: If you use an image that is not public. then you can create dockerconfigjson secrets on your cluster and reference them here.

-#### `ooi.ingress.rule.enabled`
+#### `ooi.ingress.enabled`
 * Required: false
 * Default: `true`
-* Description: this will enable/disable the ingress http rule for the ooi-service.
+* Description: this will enable/disable the ingress for the ooi-service.
 By default this rule will forward calls to /ooi-service to ooi-service:30500

 ### Persistent Storage